 Limit/Disable WordPress Revisions

 Revision management is one of the perks that WordPress has to offer.
 The CMS automatically keeps track of the content created on the CMS and makes all of it available for future changes.
 To the server, this costs unnecessary processing through additional database entries not actually required in the first place.
 Controlling the number of revisions stored relieves the website core of useless burden.

-Writing the following code snippets in the wp-config.php file available in cPanel File Manager Code Editor helps getting round this issue:
+Writing the following code snippets in the wp-config.php file helps to get around this issue:

 define( 'WP_POST_REVISIONS', false );